ygeorgiev-axway/axway-open-docs/content/en/docs/apim_relnotes/20210130_apip_relnotes.md

 ### When Multi Manager feature is configured, API Portal users are no longer able to login

-After a recent bug fix in API Manager (RDAPI-20021), the `Authenticate to Master` policy is no longer working in releases earlier than [API Portal July 2020](/docs/apim_relnotes/20200730_apip_relnotes/).
+After a recent bug fix in API Manager (RDAPI-20021), the `Authenticate to Master` policy is no longer working after upgrading from releases earlier than [API Portal July 2020](/docs/apim_relnotes/20200730_apip_relnotes/).
 To fix this, perform the following steps:

 1. Open all slave managers configurations in Policy Studio, and click to **Edit** the `AuthenticateToMaster` policy.
 2. Click the **Login to Master** (Connect to URL) filter, and enter `Accept: */*` for the **Request Protocol Header**.